Did US President Donald Trump Order Wike’s Arrest Over 2023 Election? Fact Surfaces

 Earlier, Legit.ng reported that Wike called on Nigerians to remain calm and patient in light of the current economic difficulties the country is facing.

-Wike emphasised that the policies being implemented by President Bola Tinubu are fundamentally aimed at the betterment of the nation.
+The FCT minister emphasised that the policies being implemented by President Bola Tinubu were fundamentally aimed at the nation's betterment.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!